-As Fig. 5 presents, the gamma mixture model fits the data well with fair accuracy in the higher tail.
+As presented in Fig. 5, the gamma mixture model fits the data well, with fair accuracy in the higher tail.
 We use the probability of exceedance from this model and follow the steps presented in Sect.
-2.4.3, to find the return load corresponding to 30 years.
-We use Eq.
-(10) and Eq.
-(11) to extrapolate the distribution to the load with 30 years return period.
-The slow growth of the tail from year 5 (corresponding to the probability of the largest data point observed) to 30 years shows that the distribution is fairly
+2.4.3 to find the return load corresponding to 30 years.
+We use Eqs.
+(10) and (11) to extrapolate the distribution to the load with a 30-year return period.
+The slow growth of the tail from year 5 (corresponding to the probability of the largest data point observed) to year 30 shows that the distribution is fairly converged, and a 5-year return period is enough for the main assumption in Sect.
+2.4.3 (extreme value theory) to hold.
+Continuing the procedure with bootstrapping, as outlined in Sect.
+2.4.3, the realization of $\text{DEL}{\text{lifetime}}$ in different years is shown in Fig. 6.